 However, as I look at consensus estimates, this isn’t totally priced in either.
 Street estimates show EBITDA margins expanding to 12.2% from 10.6% by 2021, so still high but not giving full credit.
 There is some doubt in the numbers which is good.
 It still seems rather optimistic to me, however.

 Is it reflected in the valuation?

-In each case, Lowe’s screens as pretty cheap.
-But given what we know, would you buy Home Depot vs. Lowe’s?
+In each case, Lowe’s stock screens as pretty cheap.
+But given what we know, what would you do with Home Depot stock vs. Lowe’s stock?

 Now compare to company 2…

 If you then factor in that Home Depot has been crushing Lowe’s in growth, you have the formula for a much higher multiple that is warranted on Home Depot stock.